VishakhS17/MediHouse/TROUBLESHOOTING.md

 **Fix:**
 - Make sure DATABASE_URL on Vercel points to the same database as your local `.env.local`
-- Your production database URL should be: `postgresql://neondb_owner:npg_6SchiOP0DCUL@ep-broad-math-a1c0bik1-pooler.ap-southeast-1.aws.neon.tech/neondb?sslmode=require&channel_binding=require`
+- Your production database URL should match your Neon connection string (found in Neon Console → Connection Details)

 ## 📋 Quick Checklist